Hugo-ter-Doest/PABC-API/README.md

 npm run start:dev
 ```

-It starts the server with `nodemon` which restarts the server with every change.
+It starts the server with `nodemon` which restarts the server with every code change.

 # Production
 For production the server is started as follows: